ateequrrehmann/ateequrrehmann/README.md

         width="35"></h1>

 ## :sassy_man: About me
 Hi there! 👋 My name is Ateeq and I am a 3rd year computer science student at Air University, Islamabad.
-My passion lies in flutter app development, programming and I have gained expertise in app development from my two interships( one from BYTEWISE and other from TalentBase.Ai) where I worked as full stack app developer.
+My passion lies in web and flutter development, programming.
 I am a proactive learner and enjoy staying up to date with the latest trends and developments in the field of computer science.
 I am also a content writer and love to write articles.
 I love nature and things related to it.
 I hope after completing my graduation degree I am good at almost everything.

 ## 👯 Connect with me
 <p>